-- Receipt of cannabis product and amount delivered to licensed Marijuana Establishment(s). - The validity of an identification card presented by visitors, vendors, employees, and agents. - The disposal of cannabis waste. - The recall of defective cannabis.
+- Receipt of cannabis product and amount delivered to licensed Marijuana Establishment(s). - The validity of an identification card presented by visitors, vendors, employees, and agents. - Proper packaging and labeling of marijuana goods sold at retail. - The recall of defective cannabis.